yifeng-ethz/ring-buffer_cam/README.md

 ## Contributing

-Contributions to the Mu3e IP library are welcome.
-To propose a change:
+Contributions to the Mu3e IP Library are welcome for academic and research purposes under the Academic Evaluation License.

-1. Fork this repository.
+As several cores and algorithms are under active patent filing, contributions must follow the rules below:

+1. Scope — Contributions are accepted for research, validation, and reproducibility.
+Commercial or derivative use is not permitted without written consent.
-2. Create a feature branch for your improvement.
+2. Fork and Branch — Fork this repository under your academic or institutional account.
+Create a feature branch (e.g., feature/my_lab_fix).
-3. Commit your changes with clear messages.
+3. Document Clearly — Use descriptive commit messages.
+Include a concise technical summary of changes and your institutional affiliation.
-4. Open a pull request describing the improvement or bug fix.
+4. Submit a Pull Request — Open a PR describing your improvement, test results, or bug fix.
+The maintainer will review for technical compatibility and possible overlap with ongoing patent filings.
+5. Contributor Agreement — By submitting a contribution, you agree that:
+	- You retain copyright of your original code.
+	- You grant us a perpetual, non-exclusive right to incorporate, modify, or relicense your contribution under the same Academic Evaluation License.
+	- You acknowledge that no patent rights are transferred or implied and that underlying Mu3e IP patent rights remain solely with us.

+For commercial collaboration or technology-transfer discussions, please contact one of us:

+  yifenwan@phys.ethz.ch \
+  rwallny@phys.ethz.ch \
+  mkoepp@phys.ethz.ch \
+  schoning@physi.uni-heidelberg.de \
+  niberger@uni-mainz.de \
+    ...

 ---

 ## License

 Mu3e IP Cores — Academic Evaluation License
-Copyright (c) 2025 Yifeng Wang.
-All rights reserved.
+Copyright (c) 2025 Mu3e Collaboration, Yifeng Wang, et al. All rights reserved.

 Permission is hereby granted, free of charge, to academic researchers, universities, and non-commercial institutions to use and evaluate this